This document examines how to save and restore TensorFlow models built with Estimators. TensorFlow provides two model formats:

 Checkpoints provide an easy automatic mechanism for saving and restoring models created by Estimators.

-See the Saving and Restoring chapter of the TensorFlow Programmer's Guide for details on:
+See the Saving and Restoring guide for details about:

 - Saving and restoring models using low-level TensorFlow APIs.